 This is also the objective of the Meet Committee, which has jurisdiction over all matters not assigned in the Rules to the Referee (SW1).
-The Meet Committee's representative is the Meet Director who has a responsibility for the efficient running and administration of the meet.
+The Meet Committee's representative is the Meet Management who has a responsibility for the efficient running and administration of the meet.

-Swimming NSW Appendices Appendix A details the Duties and Responsibilities of the Swim Meet Director.
+Swimming NSW Appendices Appendix A details the Duties and Responsibilities of the Technical Manager and Swim Meet Director.

-The Meet Director
+The Meet Management:

-- Prepares the venue; - Presents the entrants eligible to compete to the Referee; - Arranges presentation of awards after the official competition result has been declared; and - Publishes the results.
+- Prepares the venue - Presents the entrants eligible to compete to the Referee - Arranges presentation of awards after the official competition result has been declared - Publishes the results

-A Referee needs to develop a close working relationship with the Meet Director who will be concerned that the meet runs smoothly, in order to promote the image of SNSW (or the Promoting Body, be it an Area or a Club).
+A Referee needs to develop a close working relationship with the Meet Management whose concern will be that the meet runs smoothly in order to promote the image of the Promoting Body, be it a State, Area or a Club.